 The question whether CSR policies of international companies are successful in protecting human rights, is a matter of debate.
 To enable an informed discussion of this topic, it is necessary to compile relevant data.
 International conventions are easily located on the websites of international organisations and in national legislation.
 However, the search for codes of conduct can be very complex and time-consuming.

-This database aims to be of aid in this discussion by collecting as many of these Codes of Conduct as possible, making these available to the public and investigating these Codes of Conduct on the theme of human rights.
-That theme is broad and comprehensive.
-To start, we have focused on those human rights connected with the companies: the human rights that pertain to labour.
-These rights have been formulated by the ILO, who commenced with the protection of labour rights 100 years ago and continues to the present with its work.
-On this website, besides the texts of the Codes of Conduct, you will find a classification of the collected Codes of Conduct in terms of mention of child labour, forced labour, the freedom of association and the right to collective bargaining.
-These are the Fundamental Principles and Rights at work as decided by the ILO in 1998.
-It is our intention to further develop the database as to categorise the other types of human rights.
+This database aims to collect as many Codes of Conduct and Supplier Codes as possible, make them available to the public and investigate their content on the theme of human rights.
+This is a rather comprehensive aim.
+To start, we have focussed on the five fundamental labour rights of the ILO.
+On our website, you will find an explanation of these rights, as well as a classification of the collected documents in terms of mentionings of child labour, forced labour, freedom of association and collective bargaining and discrimination (these are the Fundamental Principles and Rights at work as decided by the ILO in 1998), as well as occupational health and safety (this category was added to the list in June 2022).
+We will further develop the database by adding more companies and categorising mentionings of other types of human rights.